 Resources

-Information is available to help entities and government institutions reporting under the Act to understand the types of actions they can take to address the human rights impacts of their business activities.
+The following list of resources is meant to support entities and government institutions reporting under the Supply Chains Act understand the types of actions they can take to address the human rights impacts of their business activities.

 Information provided by external sources is subject to change at any time.
 Public Safety Canada is not responsible for the accuracy, reliability or timeliness of the information supplied by external sources.